pacalet/sab4z/README.md

 The serial interface that we use to interact with the Zybo is limited both in terms of bandwidth and functionality.
 Transferring files between the host and the Zybo, for instance, even if [not impossible](#FurtherFileTransfer) through the serial interface is overcomplicated.
 This section will show you how to set up a much more powerful and convenient network interface between host and Zybo.
 In order to do this we will connect the board to a wired network using an Ethernet cable.
 Note that if you do not have a wired network or if, for security reasons, you cannot use your existing wired network, it is possible to [create a point-to-point Ethernet network between your host and the board](#FurtherDnsmasq).

 From now on we consider that the host and the Zybo can be connected on the same wired network.
-We also consider that the host knows the Zybo under the sab4z hostname.
-The next step is to add dropbear, a tiny ssh server, to our root [file system](#GlossaryFileSystem) and enable the networking.
-This will allow us to connect to the Zybo from the host using a ssh client.
+We also consider that the host knows the Zybo under the `sab4z` hostname.
+The next step is to add `dropbear`, a tiny `ssh` server, to our root [file system](#GlossaryFileSystem) and enable the networking.
+This will allow us to connect to the Zybo from the host using a `ssh` client.

-    Host> cd $ROOT/build/rootfs
+    Host> cd /opt/builds/rootfs
     Host> make menuconfig

 In the [Buildroot](https://buildroot.org/) configuration menus change the following options